 - Any increase in the death benefit

-So, if one is constantly placing Paid-up Additions into a contract, the 7 Pay Test is constantly resetting.
+So, if one is constantly placing paid-up additions into a contract, the 7 Pay Test is constantly resetting.

-If the contract is reclassified as a modified endowment contract the following new rules apply:
+If the contract is reclassified as a Modified Endowment Contract, the following new rules apply:

 - Withdrawals and loans are subject to the same early withdrawal penalty found on retirement vehicles, meaning loans or withdrawals prior to age 59.5 incur a 10% penalty tax (except in cases making use of a 72(v) distribution).

 How irrevocable?
-We mean irrevocable.
+Totally irrevocable.

 Blending a universal life contract can sometimes create higher mortality expenses later on that are counter productive, and the blend is traditionally not needed to fill the policy with ample cash.

-And that’s really about it.
+And, that’s about it.

 On one final note, don’t buy the warnings you’ll sometimes hear about MECs sneaking up from behind and surprising you with an unpleasant tax situation.
 All insurance companies will give ample notice of any reclassification of MEC status.